Romanized Bengali — Online Sounds

 GENERAL NOTES

 2. The shape of Bengali characters may change according to context: independent, initial, medial, or final.
-In contrast, the Roman characters do not change at all.
+In contrast, the Romanized characters do not change at all.

 [Go to Top] [Go to Contents]